-- Add 1 cup of cold water to your Instant Pot and place a vegetable steamer into the inner pot.
-Evenly pile the chopped potatoes onto the vegetable steamer.
-Close the lid of the Instant Pot, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button and set the timer for 2 minutes.
+- Add 1 cup of cold water to your Instant Pot Pressure Cooker and place a vegetable steamer basket (I use one like this) into the inner pot.
+Evenly pile the chopped potatoes onto the vegetable steamer basket.
+Close the lid of the Instant Pot, set the pressure release valve to “Sealing,” hit the “Pressure Cook” or “Manual” button and set the timer for 3 minutes.

-- While the potatoes are cooking, chop the scallions, red bell pepper, celery and carrot and add to a large bowl.
+- While the potatoes are cooking, chop the scallions, red bell pepper and celery and add to a large bowl.
 Mix with a spoon until combined.
 Set aside.

 - In a small bowl, add the mayo, chives, salt, pepper, dill, horseradish, mustard and white wine vinegar and whisk until thoroughly mixed.